erwanp/fritz-android-tutorials/README.md

 # Fritz Android Tutorials
-A collection of tutorials dedicated to Android demo apps so developers can use them as a starting point.

-# Fritz AI
-Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
-Create ML-powered features in your mobile apps for both Android and iOS.
+Fritz is the machine learning platform for iOS and Android developers.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

-[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started with machine learning in your apps.
+[Sign up](https://app.fritz.ai/register) for a free account to see how you can include machine learning features in your app.

 ## Examples for Android